ballerina-platform/module-ballerinax-azure-service-bus/README.md

 ## Overview

 The [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/) is a fully managed enterprise message broker with message queues and publish-subscribe topics.
 It provides the capability to send and receive messages from Service Bus queues, topics, and subscriptions.
-The Azure Service Bus handles messages that include data representing any kind of information, including structured data encoded with common formats such as the following ones: JSON, XML, and Plain Text.

 The [Ballerina](https://ballerina.io/) connector for Azure Service Bus allows you to connect to an [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/) via the Ballerina language.